giann/bullseye/README.md

 # bullseye

-A dart server-side web framework.
+A dart server-side web framework. **IN DEVELOPMENT**.

+# Goals
+- Simple
+- Leverage Dart's type system
+- Logic should be in code and not in config files
+- Leverage AOT Dart compilation to outperform a script-based equivalent (php, python, etc.)

 # Features
 - [ ] Templating